Mulching is an essential aspect of gardening in Florida. It retains moisture, suppresses weeds, regulates soil temperature, and improves soil health.

 (Pro tip: Be careful if using some of the free recycled mulches that may be available from tree services or municipal debris collection sites.
 These mulches are not treated or certified in any way and can often contain debris that has many seeds for weeds just waiting to sprout in your beautiful plant beds.)

-While organic mulches like wood chips, pine straw, and shredded leaves are popular choices for mulching, there are also alternatives such as stone or rubber mulch.
+While organic materials, such as wood chips and pine straw, are popular choices for mulching, inorganic materials (rock) can provide an alternative, if desired.
 Here are some pros and cons to consider before choosing an alternative mulch:

 Pros:

-• Long-lasting: Stone and rubber mulch can last for years without needing replacement.
+• Long-lasting: Stone can last for years without needing replacement.

 • Aesthetically pleasing: Stone mulch can give a garden a clean, modern look.

-• Does not attract pests: Unlike organic mulches, stone and rubber mulch do not attract pests such as termites or rodents.
+• Does not attract pests: unlike organic mulches, stone mulch does not appeal to termites or rodents.

 • Provides good drainage: Both stone and rubber mulch allow water to easily flow through them, preventing waterlogging and root rot.